 There were close to 3 million workplace injuries and illnesses reported by private industry employers in a recent year.
 And another 752,600 workplace injuries and illnesses reported among state and local government workers.
 More than 4,500 American workers were killed in fatal work accidents.

 Over half of all work injuries and occupational illnesses resulted in days missed from work or the need for light duty restrictions.

 Here at home, Virginia workers suffered more than 62,000 work injuries last year alone.
 These injuries ranged from minor ligament sprains and back injuries to aggravation of arthritis and other pre-existing conditions to fractures and traumatic brain injuries to amputation injuries, vision loss, and even death.
 On average at least one week of work was missed for each claim filed – and there were more than 40,000 workers comp claims filed last year.
 This isn’t surprising since workers compensation covers more than 97% of Virginia employees.

-Virginia workplace accident attorney Corey Pollard has represented injured employees in hundreds of workers compensation claims.
+Virginia workers compensation attorney Corey Pollard has represented injured employees in hundreds of workers compensation claims arising out of workplace accidents.
 So our work injury law firm is familiar with the legal process.
 Please keep reading for an overview of what you can expect during each step of this process.
 And remember, workers compensation is a serious matter where you have a lot on the line.
 Do not rely on this article to get the wage loss benefits and medical treatment you deserve.
-Contact our office right away so that our top-rated work injury lawyer can help you build your case.
+Contact our office right away so that our top-rated work accident lawyer can help you build your case.